ConfederacyOfGaia/ghosts-of-saltmarsh/xp.md

 ### Natural 20

 You can spend 1 XP to automatically roll a natural 20 on any d20 roll.
-You can do this after die is rolled but before you learn if it succeeds.
+You can do this after the die is rolled but before you learn if it succeeds.
 The roll need not be your own.

 ### ASIs and Feats